 21. Where Do Spiders Live – Spider Habitat Facts

-- Spiders are terrestrial creatures and almost always found on the land.
+- Spiders are terrestrial creatures and are almost always found on the land.

 - Water spider (Argyroneta aquatica) is the only spider species exclusively found in water.